dominiquelaquis/com402-css-zen-garden/README.md

 Part One: Redesign Concepts (30% of final grade)
 ---------------------------

-Part one of this challenge will be due on Monday, February 27th.
+**Part two of this challenge will be due on Monday, February 27th.**

 You will be *presenting these in class*.